We are the Immigration Advice Service

 The IAS can provide tailored, expert guidance and advice on any immigration issue you might be facing, regardless of its complexity.
 We can help with all forms of Irish immigration applications including for employment, studying and citizenship, as well as for family members of an Irish resident.

-Our professional and friendly team in Ireland can provide support on any immigration issue, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.
+Our professional and friendly team in Ireland can provide support on any Irish immigration services, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.

-We have a proven track record of delivering the results our clients are looking for through utilising our unrivalled expertise, and providing exceptional service.
+We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering legal advice, and providing exceptional service.

-The IAS is highly experienced in expertly completing and processing visa applications, from relatively simple ‘Short Stay C’ visas to complex Join Family Member Visa applications.
+The IAS is highly experienced in completing visa applications, from relatively simple ‘Short Stay C’ visas to complex Join Family Member Visa applications.
+We advise you on each step in the process, including the immigration registration process.
 We can also provide support to those who have spent several years in Ireland and have taken the decision to apply for Irish citizenship, or dual citizenship.

 As well as our standard immigration law services, the IAS also offer full support for asylum seekers and for those who might be facing deportation from Ireland.

 The IAS will deal with your case with care, diligence and the utmost professionalism.
-We believe that we provide the most dedicated and comprehensive immigration law service in the whole of Ireland.
+We believe that by working with a dedicated immigration lawyer, you will receive the highest quality service in the whole of Ireland.

 If you cannot meet us in our office in Limerick, this is no barrier to reaching us.
 You can discuss your case with us remotely, either on the phone, or via Skype.
 Regardless of where you are located, the IAS is here to help.
 Simply put, we will work around what is most convenient for you.

-How can the IAS help me with my Irish visa application?
+How can my IAS immigration lawyer help me with my Irish visa application?

 One of our highly skilled immigration lawyers will dedicate themselves to your case, tailoring their approach to your needs.
 We will ensure that you are paired with a lawyer who has experience within the specific area of law your case relates to.

-Once a lawyer has been assigned to your case, they will work with you to assess your situation.
+Once an immigration lawyer has been assigned to your case, they will work with you to assess your situation.
 They will explore what your needs are, what you want to achieve and the steps which can be taken to achieve your desired result.

 The IAS provides a range of services for anyone who is looking for help with their immigration issue.